Pulling the future

 Government partners and companies attend a closing ceremony where agreements are signed.
 Next steps for contracting and delivery of the proposal are discussed and agreed.

-Each government partner has issued a challenge addressing some of the most important opportunities of the 21st century.
-We are looking for companies that can help solve these challenges.
+Our government partners issue challenges that address some of the most important opportunities of the 21st century.
+We are looking for companies that can use their technologies to co-create solutions to these challenges with our government partners.